selb/YumLife/README.md

 # What's this?

-YumLife is a fork of [hetuw](https://github.com/hetuw/OneLife).
-The goals of this mod are to stay up to date with the latest changes to the vanilla OHOL client, fix bugs, and occasionally add useful features.
+YumLife is a mod for OHOL and AHAP based on [hetuw](https://github.com/hetuw/OneLife).
+The goals of this mod are to stay up to date with the latest changes to the vanilla OHOL and AHAP client, fix bugs, and occasionally add useful features.

 # Installing (and updating)